Sample Use Cases and Flows

 Prepare store for Christmas Sale

-Before big sale merchant might want to prepare store by creating a new category for products on sale, adding ribbons to products to catch visitors' attention and of course setting new sale price.
+Before big sale merchant might want to prepare store by creating a new category for products on sale, adding ribbons to products to catch visitors' attention and of course setting new actual prices and compare at prices.
 Let's see how to do it step by step.

 1. Add and arrange products in category.
 This will allow visitor to filter by this category on storefront category page (if merchant enabled this filter in editor).
 Also it allows merchant to control which products visitor will see first.